TallJasonPDX/AiMastermind/README.md

 # AI Landing Page Generator

 ## Project Overview
 An intelligent qualification system for AI Mastermind group candidates that uses video content and AI-driven conversations to assess fit and interest.
 The application plays videos based on conversation flows, asks questions, evaluates responses through OpenAI, and determines the next step in the conversation flow.
+In some cases it displays a form instead of a chatbox.

 ## Architecture
 - **Backend (Port 8000)**: FastAPI server with SQLAlchemy ORM